ctphoenix/Python-Course-Material/chapter1.md

 The ratio of the areas of a circle and the square inscribing it is `pi/4`.
 In this exercise, we will find a way to approximate this value.

 *** =instructions
-- Using `random.random`, create a function `rand()` that generate real numbers between -1 and 1.
+- Using `random.uniform`, create a function `rand()` that generate real numbers between -1 and 1.
 - Call `rand()` once.

 *** =hint
--  `random.random` creates random numbers between 0 and 1.
-How can you stretch and shift this range to get random values between -1 and 1?
+-  `random.uniform` generates a random value between the first argument and the second argument.
+Try using this to get random values between -1 and 1.

 *** =pre_exercise_code
 ```{python}